MIRC

-mIRC is an Internet Relay Chat (IRC) client for Windows with an integrated scripting language allowing the creation of extensions.
+mIRC is an IRC client for Windows with an integrated scripting language allowing the creation of extensions.
 The software was first released in 1995 and has since been described as "one of the most popular IRC clients available for Windows." mIRC is shareware and requires payment for registration after the 30-day evaluation period.

 History

 mIRC was created by Khaled Mardam-Bey, a British programmer born in Jordan to a Syrian father and a Palestinian mother.
 He began developing the software in late 1994, and released its first version on 28 February 1995.

 Mardam-Bey states that he decided to create mIRC because he felt the first IRC clients for Windows lacked some basic IRC features.
 He then continued developing it due to the challenge and the fact that people appreciated his work.
 The author states that its subsequent popularity allowed him to make a living out of mIRC.
 He also jokingly states that the "m" in mIRC stands for "moo" or "MU" (meaning 'nothing' in Japanese and Korean).

 mIRC 5.91 is the final version to support 16-bit Windows; 6.35 is the last to support Windows 95, NT 4.0, 98, and ME.
 The current version supports Windows XP and later.

 The application makes an appearance in the 2006 music video for "Boten Anna" by Swedish singer Basshunter.